|

 - Hard boiled eggs

-- Plain pasta, rice and mashed potatoes
+- Plain pasta, rice, noodles and mashed potatoes

 - Canned fruit, applesauce and Jell-O